 You’ll be able to see and hear your playing.
 You’ll be surprised how much you don’t notice about your playing when it’s just you by yourself.
 Not only that, you’ll have a record of your progress, which is very valuable.

 When you sign up, you will have permanent access to the course material.
 This includes the lesson videos, downloads and recordings of the live sessions.

 I aim to keep the forum accessible only to people going through the course, so once our class is finished, you’ll have the option to join another class, or stay on the forum with access to your peers and the weekly live lessons for a small monthly fee.

 This course is for the advancing beginner.
 It will take you through 30+ weeks of Grade 1 (ABRSM/RCM).
 Ideal for students who have been playing for around a year, and is a continuation of CPP-B (but anyone can join).

 This course is aimed at complete beginners.
 Designed to take you from the very start of your piano journey through the first 21 weeks.
 Learn to read music, rhythm, chords, keys and more!
 Corresponds with the Preparatory A level of piano.

 Complete Piano Path B:

 This course is for the progressing beginner.
 It will take you through 21 weeks of Preparatory B (pre-grade 1).
 Ideal for students who have been playing for six months to a year, or who want a refresher.
 This course is a continuation of CPP-A, but anyone can join.

-Get notified when classes open again in September.
+Get notified when classes open again in the fall.